 - Reduction of volatile organic compounds, a marker used to analyze metabolism which is often elevated in persons with celiac disease

 - Increased bone formation and decreased bone resorption as well as improved vitamin D and E in children with ceiliac disease on a gluten-free diet[11, 12]

 - Improved inflammatory markers in women type 2 diabetes

-The Prebiotin team claims the prebioitc they use in their produced, OEI is, “the most-researched prebiotic, used in many university and clinical studies.”
+The Prebiotin team claims the prebiotic they use in their product OEI is, “the most-researched prebiotic, used in many university and clinical studies.”
 They further state, “Prebiotic is currently involved in several clinical studies using their product.
 Two are funded by the NIH, and results will be reported on our website when allowed, per NIH release guidelines.”

 - Inulin prebiotics have been shown to stimulate the growth of the beneficial probiotic Bifidobacteria species.

 - Chicory inulin in a randomized, double-blind, placebo-controlled study on subjects with constipation found increased stool softening, frequency, and consistency as well as “higher satisfaction” (I’m not joking) compared to those taking a placebo.

 - Saccharomyces cerevisiae has been shown to stimulate healthy gut bacteria, improve food nutritional value, inhibit the production of degrading enzymes and undesired microorganisms (aka bad gut bacteria).

 - Larch arabinogalactan has been found to be immune enhancing including decreasing the duration of a cold, increase the production of healthy fatty acids, enhance the beneficial gut microorganisms of Bifidobacteria and Lactobacillus which are commonly found in probiotics, and inhibit metastasis of tumor cells in the liver.[19, 20]